technikekb/Duckyscript/README.md

 PowerShell:
 * Create-PwdDictAttack.ps1 - Creates a Ducky script that can try a list of passwords, for example against the Windows logon screen.
 Delay and wait are configurable.
 * Escape-DeadKeys.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") om some keyboards.
-* Generate-PinCodes.ps1 - Generates 4 number pin codes, with easy to remember pin codes first.
+* Generate-PinCodes.ps1 - Generates 4 number pin codes, easy to remember pin codes first.

 Ducky script:
 * EyeLock_Edge_Win.txt - Awareness script.
 Found an unlocked Windows screen?
 Fire this one off to open https://eyelockmyscreen.com in a full screen window.